Medieval runes: Letters

 The above continues the younger futhark rune order.
 Although this order was still used in the medieval period, it became increasingly common to arrange the runes in the order of the Latin alphabet.
-The names listed come from the manuscripts Stowe MS 57 and AM 461 12o with slight alteration.
+The names listed come from the manuscripts Stowe MS 57, AM 461 12o, and AM 749 4to with slight alteration.
 The name meanings are inferred from the Norwegian and Icelandic rune poems.

 A hallmark of medieval runes was the optional sting or bar diacritic which was often used to indicate when a rune stands for a secondary sound; ᚡ gave /v/, ᚤ gave /y/ and /ø/, ᚧ gave /ð/, ᚵ gave /g/ and /ɣ/, ᛂ gave /e/ and rarely /j/, ᛑ gave /d/, ᛔ gave /p/.
-Note that ᚡ and ᚧ were rarer than the other stung runes, and show up later in the timeline.
+Of these, ᚡ and ᚧ were rarer than the other stung runes, and show up later in the timeline.

-It was common for additional runes beyond the stock sixteen to be used. ᛕ existed as an alternative to ᛔ.
-Although originally the same rune, ᚮ and ᚯ split, and so did ᛆ and ᛅ, thereby increasing the number of vowel runes.
+Other runic characters besides the stock 16 were also used. ᛕ existed as an alternative to ᛔ.
+In some cases, short-twig and long-branch variants of the same rune became distinct; ᚯ and ᛅ were often used distinctly from ᚮ and ᛆ.
+Special runes were sometimes used for Latin words.
 Three additional stung runes are found on Gotland, though two of them are only attested in one inscription.

+Open runes

+Some runic symbols involving loops were developed into "open" forms to simplify design.
+The most prominent of these is an "open version" of bjarkan (ᛒ) for /p/ (as opposed to the complex stung bjarkan ᛔ), appearing as a capital k (ᛕ – unicode: Runic Letter Open-P) and named plastur ("bandaid").

+Greenlandic Norse developed a distinctive "open version" of reið (ᚱ), where the top loop opened up to make with two parallel sloping branches, that is found in 14 Greenlandic inscriptions.